Speakers

 Simran Jeet Singh

 Simran is an Assistant Professor of Interreligious Histories at the Union Theological Seminary and author of The Light We Give: How Sikh Wisdom Can Transform Your Life.
-He was previously the Executive Director of the Aspen Institute’s Religion and Society Program.
+He was previously the Executive Director of the Aspen Institute’s Religion & Society Program.

 Rabbi Meir Soloveichik